maubanel/UE5-Animations/ramps-ii/README.md

 ##### `Step 2.`\|`FHIU`|:small_blue_diamond: :small_blue_diamond:

-Adjust all angles so they are flat curves so there are no bumps in the speed.
+Adjust the two angles between 10° and -10° so that part is flat without any bumps or lumps.

 ![multiply by -300](images/flattenHumps.png)